liferay/alloy-editor/README.md

 };
 ````

 The configuration above represents the three toolbars - for adding (images, code, etc.), aligning images and styling text.
-You may remove any of those and this tollbar won't be shown.
+You may remove any of those and this toolbar won't be shown.
 Not only that, but its code won't be loaded at all.
 This is just the opposite what most editor's UI do - they load everything and then just hide it.

-So, if you want to remove the tollbar for adding, just delete the property "add" from the object above.
+So, if you want to remove the toolbar for adding, just delete the property "add" from the object above.

 #### Buttons reordering